jonathanrmarsh4/Flo/replit.md

 # Flō - AI-Powered Health Insights Platform

 ## Overview
-Flō is a mobile-first AI-powered health analytics platform designed to analyze blood work, calculate biological age, and provide personalized health recommendations.
+Flō is a mobile-first AI-powered health analytics platform that analyzes blood work, calculates biological age, and provides personalized health recommendations.
 It features a dashboard with intelligent tiles summarizing lab results, diagnostic studies, and HealthKit data into actionable health scores.
 Key capabilities include integration with OpenAI's GPT models and Apple HealthKit, and **Flō Oracle**, a Grok-powered voice chat coach for real-time health insights.
 The platform incorporates a **Stripe-powered subscription system** offering FREE and PREMIUM tiers with feature gating.
 Flō's core purpose is to deliver trusted, clear, and actionable health information, offering deep health insights and significant market potential in personalized wellness.

 ## User Preferences
 - Preferred communication style: Simple, everyday language.